-As explained in Fixing Visa Backlogs And Green Card Delays, immigrants often have to wait several years before their green card applications are processed and permanent resident interviews granted.
+Fixing visa backlogs and green card delays is necessary.
+As explained in Renewing The Battle For The Reuniting Families Act, immigrants often have to wait several years before their green card applications are processed and permanent resident interviews granted.

 In a strange twist of law, while their applications remain pending, many are unable to leave the country.
 By leaving, they risk being barred from returning to the United States for up to 10 years, even if they meet all other qualifications for permanent residency.

 So they remain here stuck in an undocumented status.

 Despite these obstacles, 44.8% of immigrants living in California have already become naturalized citizens.
 And 9 out of 10 children in immigrant families are U.S. citizens.

 This means many immigrants, classified as undocumented today, will become lawful residents next year and citizens within the next five to ten years.

 This social reality is not part of the calculations of immigration opponents.

 Instead, using shrill rhetoric, opponents portray undocumented immigrants as living here illegally for decades, not paying any taxes or contributing any economic benefits to society.

 Both perceptions are wrong.